brucechanglongxu/brucechanglongxu.github.io/_posts/2025-03-02-waferscaleAI.md

 ## Interconnect Fabric

-The heisenberg interconnect fabric is a network-on-chip (NoC) that is designed for high-bandwidth, low-latency communication between tiles.
+The wafer-scale interconnect fabric is a network-on-chip (NoC) that is designed for high-bandwidth, low-latency communication between tiles.
 Distributed execution through wavelet propagation, and scalability to thousands of tiles without bottlenecks.
 The interconnect uses a hybrid topology combining 2D mesh (short-distance communication and fast local tile to tile communication), a hierarchical tree (long distance aggregation which leads to efficient global data reduction) and broadcast/multiple networks (optimized for AI workloads requiring data replication).

 The interconnect can be routed through 1.
 Static routing (pre-assigned tile to tile paths for structured workloads like GEMM, FFTs) 2.
 Adaptive routing (dynamic path selection based on tile congestion and execution readiness) 3.
 Load-balanced execution (which ensures fair distribution of wavelets to prevent bottlenecks).

+## Memory Subsystem

+Wafer-scale memory architecture minimizes off-chip DRAM usage by relying on on-chip memory tiers.
+PE registers (limited ot a single PE), scratchpad memory (limited to a single tile), global SRAM (multi-tile access) and HBM (global, accessible by CPU and Wafer Scale Engine) are a hierarchical tier of memories.

+Instead of traditional cache hierarchies, Heisenberg tiles explicitly fetch and store data using wavelets.
+This avoids cache coherence overhead, and minimizes memory stalls by prefetching wavelets.
+It supports sparse memory access patterns (Transformers, GNNs etc.).
+Unlike CPUs, which use a program counter, or GPUs, which use thread blocks, Wafer Scale Processors execute **wavelets**.